-- Amicus curiae (or "friend of the court" strategy and briefing.
-The Litigation Center engages in strategic amicus curiae litigation in courts across the country and in every level of the judicial system.
+- Filing amicus curiae briefs.
+The Litigation Center engages in strategic amicus curiae (or "friend of the court") litigation in courts across the country and in every level of the judicial system.
 The Litigation Center's amicus strategy includes filing briefs that present unique and compelling legal arguments, and that educate courts on the practical implications of legal decisions to the broader business community.

-- Hosting moot courts to assist Supreme Court advocates to prepare for oral arguments before the U.S. Supreme Court.
+- Hosting moot courts to help advocates prepare for oral arguments before the U.S. Supreme Court and other appellate courts.

 What Others Are Saying About the U.S. Chamber's Litigation Center

 - According to a report on the effectiveness of amicus briefs at the U.S. Supreme Court, more amicus briefs by the U.S. Chamber have been cited in Court opinions "than any other non-governmental amicus group."
 Law360, "BigLaw's Amicus Business Is Booming, But Is The Court Listening?"
 October 3, 2016.

 - An analysis of the role of amici curiae at the U.S. Supreme Court found that "During the 2014-2015 term, the U.S. Chamber of Commerce, known for its strong briefs, was one of only two amici cited in more than one case."
 National Law Journal, "Record Breaking Term for Amicus Curiae in Supreme Court Reflects New Norm," August 19, 2015.